 This lightweight hair serum consists of an ashwagandha exosome, designed to boost cell renewal for thicker hair.
 Most botanical products use an extract but this is so highly concentrated, you get a greater efficacy from less of the serum to last longer.

 Good news – none of these supplements are prescription strength, so their side effects are very low.
 However, they do exist – check out my post on side effects for more info.
+(For a hair supplement with no associated side effects that I could find, check out NourishVita.)

 For instance, some people with biotin sensitivities might experience skin rashes, nausea, cramping and diarrhea, but it doesn’t seem very common.
 And like some Amazon reviewers did, you can reduce the dose by half.